 When To Visit

 Rwenzori can be visited at any time of the year.
 It is better to visit in the dry months between June and August when the rain won't slow down your movement.

 If you intend to climb to the peak, it will be cold no matter which time of the year, and you should be prepared to endure Africa's toughest climb.

-Rwenzori Mountains National Park is located about 380 kilometres west of Kampala.
+Rwenzori Mountains National Park is located about 380 kilometers west of Kampala.
 The drive from Kampala to Kasese takes about 6 hours.

-You can also take a domestic flight from Entebbe and land in Kasese, a few kilometres from the national park within 1.5 hours.
+You can also take a domestic flight from Entebbe and land in Kasese, a few kilometers from the national park within 1.5 hours.

-accommodation in Rwenzori is heavily dependent on what you are doing and which part of the mountain you are on.
-At the base of the mountain, the options are wide, and it is close enough to even utilize the supreme lodge in nearby Queen Elizabeth National Park.
+Accommodation in Rwenzori is heavily dependent on what you are doing and which part of the mountain you are on.
+At the base of the mountain, the options are wide, and it is close enough to even utilize the supreme lodge infrastructructure in the nearby Queen Elizabeth National Park.

 Climbing higher limits accommodation to the various mountain huts, and the mode of accommodation is basic shelter from the elements.